FacuBazzi/serverless-example/README.md

 authorAvatar: 'https://avatars1.githubusercontent.com/u/13742415?s=200&v=4'
 -->

-# AWS Lambda Challenge - Facundo Bazzi
+# AWS Lambda Challenge - Facundo.Bazzi

 A- Create a serverless project and expose an endpoint with mock (static data or this can be placed in a json file).